-It is 2017 (CE or AD, depending on your persuasion).
-Three years now on the high seas of this grand life expedition, and–as if in the doldrums–we are stuck in transition, somewhere between the lives of those on Gilligan’s Island and those aboard the Starship Enterprise.
+It is 2018 (CE or AD, depending on your world view).
+Four years now on the high seas of this grand life expedition, and–as if in the doldrums of seafarer lore–we are stuck in transition, somewhere between the lives of those tourists on Gilligan’s Island and those intrepid explorers aboard the Starship Enterprise.
 We press on.

-Like pioneers of old, we have spent thirty-six months, with four kids, living out of suitcases.
+Like pioneers of old, we have spent forty-eight months, with four kids, living out of suitcases.
 We have been sheltered by rental and gifted homes (never part of our plan), fed by solar power and rain catchment, and outfitted with camping cookware, quick dry towels, compost toilets, and cots.
 We have experienced many run-ins with thieves, neighborly drug addicts, nudist polyamorists, a felon in hideout, and even an FBI fugitive.
-We have lamented the loss of livestock to plant-based poisons and predators, and the destruction of crops by wild pigs.
+We have lamented the loss of livestock to plant-based poisons and predators, the destruction of crops by wild pigs, and the medical debilitation or death of several church-family members.
 Press on.

-The story of our lives here has been punctuated by house fire and house floods, hurricane, earthquakes, lava flows, and the more mundane (but much too frequent) vehicle repairs and minor traffic accidents (eight flat tires during the course of one trying year).
+The story of our lives here has been punctuated by house fire and house floods, hurricane, earthquakes, lava flows, volcanic ash, and the more mundane (but much too frequent) vehicle repairs and minor traffic accidents (eight flat tires during the course of one trying year and two-totaled cars).
 Our construction funds have been decimated by contractor ineptitude, government bureaucracy, and other hallmarks of residential life in the oft misunderstood Hawaii.
+Debt has grown from (literally) zero to “I can’t count that high.”
 Yet, we press on.

-(If the latest month’s post is not up yet (check under “Captain’s Log” on the menu above), rest assured, it is coming soon.
-We are likely just temporarily waylaid by mongooses and wild pigs, chasing off thieves, or litigating against inept contractors.)
+(If the latest post seems stale (see “Captain’s Log” on the menu above), rest assured, a new update is on the way and just sitting somewhere between draft, edit, and release.
+We are likely just temporarily waylaid by fire ants, German cockroaches, mongooses, and wild pigs or are busy chasing off thieves and litigating against inept contractors.)

 (Curious about sustainable lifestyles?
 How about simply growing more of your own food?
 Wonder about composting, canning, or other life skills?
 Does organic food, solar power, or DIY tickle your fancy?
 Your education begins by clicking here.)